vojtasvoboda/oc-twigextensions-plugin/README.md

 ## Contributing

 - [ ] Fix time_diff unit test, which pass at local machine, but fails at TravisCI.
+- [ ] Convert PHP functions and custom code to the Twig_Extension classes.
+- [ ] Create Twig_Extension loader and load all extensions and filters as Twig_Extension automatically from config.

 **Feel free to send pullrequest!** Please, send Pull Request to master branch.